Ruzemath/island-generator/README.md

 ## Features
 - **Particle-based Island Generation**: Drops particles on a grid and simulates their movement based on defined parameters.
-- **Normalization**: Scales particle values to fit within a range for better visualization.
+- **Normalization**: Scales particle values to fit within a range **(0-255)** for better visualization.
 - **Island Generation**: Converts the normalized data into a map with distinct terrain types.
 - **Colorized Output**: Uses ANSI escape codes to colorize the terminal output for better readability.

 ## Usage
 To run the program, compile and execute the code.
-You can optionally provide a seed for random number generation.
+You can optionally provide a seed for the random number generation. <br> **Compilation**
-**Compilation**
 ```bash
 g++ -o island_generator island_generator.cpp